Suikerbosrand Nature Reserve

 A self-drive 60km loop of the Suikerbosrand Nature Reserve.

-The Suikerbosrand Nature Reserve can be explored either by foot, mountain bike or vehicle on self-guided and formal tours.
+The Suikerbosrand Nature Reserve can be explored on foot, by bicycle or in your car.

 Length of stay